 - 1.3.1 Tribal Policy of Self-Government The Tribe is firmly committed to the principle of Tribal self-government.
-Consistent with Federal policy, Gaming revenues shall be utilized and expended by the Business Council by resolution, with approval by the General Council through resolution, and only for the following purposes: - (1) To fund Tribal government operations or programs.
+Consistent with Federal policy, Gaming revenues shall be utilized and expended by the Executive Committee by resolution, with approval by the General Council through resolution, and only for the following purposes: - (1) To fund Tribal government operations or programs. - (2) To provide for the general welfare of the Tribe and its members. - (3) To promote Tribal economic development.

-- (2) To provide for the general welfare of the Tribe and its members. - (3) To promote Tribal economic development. - (4) To donate to charitable organizations. - (5) To help to fund operations of local government agencies, general governmental services, the maintenance of peace and good order, the establishment of educational systems and programs, and the promotion and regulation of economic activities within the sovereign jurisdiction of the Tribe. - 1.3.2 Tribal Gaming Policy The establishment, promotion and operation of Gaming is necessary, provided that such Gaming is regulated and controlled by the Tribe pursuant to the Tribal/State Compact authorized by the Indian Gaming Regulatory Act, and that the revenues of such Gaming are used exclusively for the benefit of the Tribe. - 1.3.3 Tribal Ownership of Gaming Facility The Tribe shall have sole proprietary interest in and responsibility for the conduct of Gaming Facilities and/or Enterprises authorized by this Code. - 1.3.4 Tribal Class II Gaming Authorized Class II Gaming is authorized as defined in the IGRA, P.L.
+- (4) To protect and provide for the Tribe's cultural survival. - (5) To donate to charitable organizations.

+- (6) To help to fund operations of local government agencies, general governmental services, the maintenance of peace and good order, the establishment of educational systems and programs, and the promotion and regulation of economic activities within the sovereign jurisdiction of the Tribe. - 1.3.2 Tribal Gaming Policy The establishment, promotion and operation of Gaming is necessary, provided that such Gaming is regulated and controlled by the Tribe pursuant to the Tribal/State Compact authorized by the Indian Gaming Regulatory Act, and that the revenues of such Gaming are used exclusively for the benefit of the Tribe. - 1.3.3 Tribal Ownership of Gaming Facility The Tribe shall have sole proprietary interest in and responsibility for the conduct of Gaming Facilities and/or Enterprises authorized by this Code. - 1.3.4 Tribal Employment and Contact Award Policy It is the policy of the Tribe to give preference to Enrolled Members of the Tribe, then members of other federally recognized Indian Tribes, in Employment at the Gaming Facilities and/or Enterprises authorized by this Code.
+It is also the policy of the Tribe to give preference to Enrolled Members of the Tribe, then members of other federally recognized Indian Tribes, in entering into Contracts for Gaming Activities, when practicable and not inconsistent with this Code. - 1.3.5 Tribal Class II Gaming Authorized Class II Gaming is authorized as defined in the IGRA, P.L.
 100-447, 25 U.S.C.
-Section 2703(7)(A) and by regulations promulgated by the NIGC. - 1.3.5 Tribal Class III Gaming Authorized Class III Gaming is authorized and permitted only to the games identified pursuant to Section 4.1 of the Tribal/State Compact as approved by the Secretary of the Interior, and played in accordance within the definitions and scope of the IGRA, P.L.
+Section 2703(7)(A) and by regulations promulgated by the NIGC. - 1.3.6 Tribal Class III Gaming Authorized Class III Gaming is authorized and permitted only to the games identified pursuant to Section 4.1 of the Tribal/State Compact as approved by the Secretary of the Interior, and played in accordance within the definitions and scope of the IGRA, P.L.
 100-447, 25 U.S.C.
 Section 2703(8) and by regulations promulgated by the NIGC.